We’re in the business of delivering peace of mind.

 During football season, my Sunday afternoons and evenings have been and will be marked as “busy” on my schedule for many years.

-I studied Advertising (& English) at the University of Nebraska-Lincoln and have worked in marketing, mostly as a copywriter and editor, for most of the past 6 years.
+I studied Advertising (& English) at UNL and have worked in marketing, mostly as a project manager and copywriter/editor, before joining Applied in 2017.

-I’m local, mostly Czech, double-jointed in one thumb, shamelessly obsessed with my nieces and nephews, and still patiently waiting for “Mambo No. 6.”
+I’m an Albion native, mostly Czech, double-jointed in one thumb, a professional fort-builder with my proteges (nieces and nephew), and still patiently waiting for “Mambo No. 6.”

-My husband and I reenact different Christmas movie scenes for our holiday card every year because we’re the jolliest bunch of [impersonators] this side of the nuthouse.
+My husband and I recreate different Christmas movie scenes for our holiday card every year—because we’re the jolliest bunch of [impersonators] this side of the nuthouse.

 Family time is my “happy place.”
 And I’m a firm believer in the power of faith, gratitude, and 90s power ballads. ;)